Gamer-Tool-Studio/DialogCraftGPT-Lib/README.md

-# DialogCraftGPT-API
+# DialogCraftGPT Node.js Library

 Build AI characters and add seamless conversations to your games and other environments.
 Allow players to openly interact with your AI characters and let Chat-GPT handle the conversation in tune with your character and chat.

 ## Features 🎁

-Send requests with user inputs to the GPT-3 API.
+- Send requests with user inputs to the GPT-3 API.
-Define character contexts and traits to guide GPT-3's responses.
+- Define character contexts and traits to guide GPT-3's responses.
-Send interaction history in the requests to keep GPT-3 in sycn with your conversation flow.
+- Send interaction history in the requests to keep GPT-3 in sycn with your conversation flow.
-Receive AI-generated responses as your in-game characters.
+- Receive AI-generated responses as your in-game characters.

 ## Installation 📦

 Install DialogCraftGPT lib using npm:

 ```
-npm install dialogcraftgpt-lib
+npm install dialogcraftgpt
 ```

 ## Usage 🚀